 Nominators may be an (i) ECA individual Member or (ii) any person from a national member of ECA or (iii) any CAM.
 The nominator must ensure a signed acceptance of the nomination by the nominee.

 The nominator must indicate briefly why the candidate is nominated and may include matters such as publication record and motivate impact.
 However, uniqueness (i.e. pioneering contributions) and the usefulness of the nominee’s work should always be of prime importance to the selection committee.

-Nominations close approximately five months before the award is made.
+Nominations close approximately four months before the award is made.

 The chairperson of the Max Perutz Prize committee appoints six additional members to the committee representing the five focus areas of the ECA, taking into account recommendations by the SIG chairs.
 The committee considers the candidates, select the winning candidate by a clear majority, and forward the name of the successful Max Perutz Prize candidate to the president of the ECA, who makes the announcement.

 The Max Perutz Prize Committee shall, when two winning candidates equal in stature are identified, give preference to the candidate from a different focus area than that of the previous Max Perutz Prize Laureate.

 Where an Awardee’s research is in collaboration, the credits to the team or to particularly relevant partnerships are naturally expected to be acknowledged by the Awardee, and thereby to be specifically requested in the formal announcement drafting step.